yepwoo/laragine/docs/introduction.md

 ![Structure](structure.png)

-The `Base` module is the main module in which every new module will be created (keep reading the other sections to know how), will be derived from.
+The `Base` module in the `core` directory is the main module in which every new module will be created (keep reading the other sections to know how), will be derived from.

+Also it's worth mentioning that there is another directory called `plugins` for overriding current modules, adding extra functionalities or adding new modules to the system.

 It's also very important to understand the following terms: